 Discovering the capacity to be alone is a fundamental aspect of growing up, writes Nick Luxmoore.

-The life you change may be your own
+The life you change may be your own (free article)

 Jeffrey Kottler describes how working to transform the lives of young girls in Nepal restored meaning to his own life.